phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 137450
+#Total Number of Tweets: 386910
-#Number of Trump Tweets: 109811
+#Number of Clinton Tweets: 137580
-#Number of Sanders Tweets: 67469
+#Number of Trump Tweets: 109961
-#Number of Rubio Tweets: 31474
+#Number of Sanders Tweets: 67549
-#Number of Carson Tweets: 21867
+#Number of Rubio Tweets: 31499
-#Number of Bush Tweets: 18419
+#Number of Carson Tweets: 21880
-#Total Number of Tweets:
+#Number of Bush Tweets: 18443
 ---
 ---